-This really is the BEST Pizza Dough recipe that we use all the time when making pizzas for our Friday night dinner and movies at home with the kids or casual pizza parties with friends where everybody gets to top their own.
-It’s easy to make homemade pizza dough that is crispy and chewy with great flavor, and it makes the perfect base for all your favorite pizza topping combinations!
+With more than 5 million page views and rave reviews, this really is the BEST Pizza Dough recipe on the internet!
+We use all the time when making pizzas for our Friday night dinner and movies at home with the kids or casual pizza parties with friends where everybody gets to top their own.
+It's easy to make homemade pizza dough that is crispy and chewy with great flavor, and it makes the perfect base for all your favorite pizza topping combinations!

 The BEST Pizza Dough Recipe

 I have been making this easy homemade pizza dough recipe for years.
 It's really simple and uses ingredients we always have on hand.
 And it rises really quickly (only 30 minutes), so I can get things started and have cheesy, fantastic pizza customized with all of our favorite toppings ready in about an hour.

 It hardly takes any longer than picking up pizza from our favorite pizza place.
 And it's definitely WAY less expensive to do a weekly pizza night tradition when you make them at home.

 Pizza Dough Recipe Ingredients